digitalservicebund/digitalcheck-apps/packages/dito/doc/adr/0007-store-content-in-global-file.md

 We store content in a global file since we aim to enable the whole team to maintain content.

+We will use Markdown as the content format, as it is easy to read and write even for non-developers.

 ## Consequences

-When creating new parts of the application, we store the content in a global file and implement a way to inject it into the templates.
+When creating new parts of the application, we store the content in the global file and implement a way to inject it into the templates.

-To minimize the need for splitting text content for formatting and styling via HTML/CSS, we develop components that can render Markdown into HTML.
+Markdown minimizes the need for splitting text content for formatting and styling via HTML/CSS.
+Our components will be able to render Markdown into HTML.

-We enable and support our non-technical colleagues to use Markdown and maintain content using the GitHub web application or any other IDE / editor.
+We enable and support our non-technical colleagues to use Markdown and maintain content using the GitHub web application or any other IDE / editor by offering a workshop and close support.